STOCKS NEWS EUROPE-UK small caps close up 0.1 pct

-The FTSE Small Cap index closes 0.1 percent higher, while the blue chips gain 0.5 percent and the mid caps fall 0.1 percent.
+The FTSE Small Cap index closes up 0.1 percent, while the FTSE 100 index ends flat, and the midcaps lose 0.5 percent.

-Frontera Resources jumps 9.3 percent as the Georgia-based oil and gas exploration and production company gives a strong operational update, with the firm believing that the successful results of its #32 well may have expanded the Mtsare Khevi field's gas potential by as much as 5 times the previously identified recoverable gas estimates.
+Galileo Resources firms 9.2 percent after the rare earths exploration company unveils positive drilling results from its Glenover Rare Earths joint venture project in South Africa.

-"Frontera continues to announce positive updates from Mtsare Khevi and news that the company likely possesses a material gas reserve represents upside to our valuation," says Old Park Lane Capital in a note, repeating its "buy" rating and 10 pence target price for Frontera.
+Mouchel adds 5.2 percent after the infrastructure firm says David Shearer has been appointed chairman, with the task of turning around the loss-making company which has seen government spending cuts hit demand for its services.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net